lorenzlally/virtual-machine/README.md

 - Go to the search bar and search "storage account"
 - Select Create Storage Account
-- You will need to select the same resource group, the same region, and create a name for the storage group
+- You'll need to select the same resource group, the same region, and create a name for the storage group
-    - For this example, we will name the storage group "rglab1"
+    - For this example, we'll name the storage group "rglab1"
     - Use the same resource group and region as step 2
 - Select Review, then Create